Consensys/mythx-cli/docs/advanced-usage.rst

     This is the header that is displayed for each report in the analysis group - or the single analysis job (depending on the user input).
 It stands above the report status and issues overview and should describe the job displayed below.
-- :code:`status`
-    This block aims to give a quick overview over the report displayed in more granular detail below.
-By default it displays table showing the number of vulnerabilities MythX has found grouped by their severity.
 - :code:`report`
     This block should give detailed information about the issue that has been found.
 By default, it contains the vulnerability title, SWC ID, Severity, the corresponding source lines, and a short